The Personal Rewards of Philanthropy

+The personal rewards of philanthropy can be enjoyed by anyone.
 The best part of philanthropy is how it appeals to our finer feelings.
 Watching the joy our gifts of means and time brings to others deposits a feeling of euphoria in the heart that feels unlike anything else.
 The following story told by theologian Gordon Hinckley warms the heart with no more effort than simply reading it.

 An older boy and his young companion were walking along a road which led through a field.
 They saw an old coat and a badly worn pair of men’s shoes by the roadside, and in the distance they saw the owner working in the field.
 The younger boy suggested that they hide the shoes, conceal themselves, and watch the perplexity on the owner’s face when he returned.